abdogr44/InstaAuditAI/README.md

 # 🚀 InstaAudit AI
-InstaAudit AI lets you purchase quick Instagram audits powered by Next.js, Stripe and Supabase.
-Submit your handle and goals, pay once and get actionable recommendations from AI.
+InstaAudit AI delivers a quick Instagram profile audit for a flat **$9**.
+Authenticate with Supabase, submit your handle and goals, pay once with Stripe and receive actionable AI-powered recommendations.

 ## 🎯 Overview

-A powerful SaaS starter-kit built with Next.js, Stripe, Supabase, Typescript, and Tailwind CSS.
-Perfect for launching your next SaaS project!
+This repo demonstrates a minimal Next.js app with one‑time payments.
+Users create an audit request, complete checkout and a background worker generates the result using OpenRouter.

 ### 🎥 Demo Video